AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-omf-connection.md

 uid: gsOMFConnection
 ---

-# Get Started with OMF Connections
+# Get started with OMF connections

 To send OSIsoft Message Format (OMF) data to OCS, you must first configure an OMF connection.
+For more information about OMF connections, see [OMF best practices](xref:bpOMFConnection).

 Use this getting started procedure to become familiar with OMF connections.

 1. Click the ![Menu icon](images\menu-icon.png) icon and click **Clients** (below Security) to open the Manage Clients page.